Ambareesh-Sumalatha Love Story: Here's How Their Friendship Turned Into Love!

 Ambareesh had shared that he had written a letter to the multi-language actress, which read, "Rebel in Trouble", as the proposal intention had gone quite hasty.
 The combination of a dignified female and a rebellious and a dynamic male was quite a pair in the making and hence proved that the opposite poles attract each other.

-Finally, the love birds accepted their mutual love to each other and entered a wedlock in 1991 and led a contented, blessed and a harmonious life for a span of over 27 years.
+Finally, the lovebirds accepted their mutual love to each other and entered a wedlock in 1991 and led a contented, blessed and a harmonious life for a span of over 27 years.